Definition of Repurchase Agreement (Repo)

 - Repos are subject to counterparty risk even though the collateral provides the protection.

 - In the case of a counterparty default, the loss is uncertain.
-It can be determined only after the proceeds generated after the sale of the underlying security, along with its accrued interest, falls below the amount specified in the repurchase agreement.
+It can be determined only after the proceeds generated after the sale of the underlying security, along with its accrued interestAccrued InterestAccrued Interest is the unsettled interest amount which is either earned by the company or which is payable by the company within the same accounting period., falls below the amount specified in the repurchase agreement.

 - If the counterparty becomes bankrupt or insolvent, the lender may suffer a loss of principal and interest.